 Photos are worth a thousand words, so the saying goes.
 This course will introduce photographers of all levels to the world of journaling to accompany their photos.
 We will go over the basics of photographing wildlife, landscapes, and wildflowers in Rocky Mountain National Park as part of a story.
 We will go out into the field to capture a story or two along Trail Ridge Road and in the Kawaneechee Valley.
 Then we will download, edit, and print out our photos and start enhancing the story with words.
 Participants will walk away with a bound copy of their story/stories.

-Join me in the beautiful Rocky Mountains in June 2018 for this three-day workshop through Rocky Mountain Conservancy to photograph the early summer wildlife, wildflowers and landscapes of the high country and learn how to write the story to accompany the photos.
+Join me in the beautiful Rocky Mountains in October 2019 for this three-day workshop through Rocky Mountain Conservancy to photograph the fall wildlife and landscapes of the high country and learn how to write the story to accompany the photos.

 Where: Rocky Mountain Conservancy — Field Institute, Estes Park, Colorado